MissVeronica/um-post-grid/README.md

 Insert the "Post Grid" shortcode Id number into the Custom template script with current value $post_grid_id = '6552';

 ## Installation
-Copy the posts.php file and upload to your Active theme's .../ultimate-member/profile/ folder.
+Copy the posts.php script file and upload to your Active theme's .../ultimate-member/profile/ folder.
 Create the folders if non existent.

 Read about "Template structure & Overriding templates via a theme" https://docs.ultimatemember.com/article/1516-templates-map